877-852-8463CareersLocationsPatient PortalRequest Appointment

 Retina

 Light-sensitive nerve tissue in the eye converts images from the eye's optical system into electrical impulses that are sent along the optic nerve to the brain, to interpret as vision.
-Forms a thin membranous lining of the rear two-thirds of the globe; consists of layers that include rods and cones; bipolar, amacrine, ganglion, horizontal, and Muller cells; and all interconnection nerve fibers.
+The retina forms a thin membranous lining of the rear two-thirds of the globe; consists of layers that include rods and cones; bipolar, amacrine, ganglion, horizontal, and Muller cells; and all interconnection nerve fibers.

 Tips & Insights: Find A Retina Care Specialist With Specialty Eye Institute